AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-40-Whaling.md

 ## Why It Matters
 From an attacker's side, one successful whaling attack can yield significantly more value than dozens of regular phishing attacks — executives have access to financial systems, legal documents, M&A information, and can authorize large wire transfers that lower-level employees cannot.

+From a defender's side, executives are often the hardest to train on security awareness because they're busy, have assistants handling communications on their behalf, and sometimes resist security policies that slow them down.
+Effective defenses include dedicated executive security awareness briefings, strict financial verification procedures requiring multi-person authorization for any wire transfer, and out-of-band verification (always calling directly before acting on any email requesting sensitive action).